leorawlinson/Space-Ranger-Rescue/readme.md

 - An astronaut that floats around the canvas and bounces off the sides.
 - Aliens that spawn from the top of the canvas and float down.
 - Collisions between the spaceship and aliens (Results in losing the game)
 - Collisions between the astronaut and spaceship.
-(One before shooting the enough aliens and one after enough aleins have been defeated)
+(One before shooting enough aliens and one after enough aliens have been defeated)

 ### Backlog